WhatsApp: Artificial intelligence

-In April 2024, an AI-powered "Smart Assistant" became widely available in WhatsApp, allowing users to ask it questions or have it complete tasks such as generating images.
-The assistant is based on the LLaMa 3 model, and is also available on other Meta platforms like Facebook and Instagram.
+In April 2024, an AI-powered "Smart Assistant" called Meta AI became widely available in WhatsApp, allowing users to ask it questions or have it complete tasks such as generating images.
+The assistant is based on the LLaMa 4 (previously LLaMa 3) model, and is also available on other Meta platforms like Facebook and Instagram.
 WhatsApp also introduced chat filters, allowing users to sort their chats by All, Unread or Groups.

 In September 2024, WhatsApp expanded support for Meta AI, allowing users to send text and photos to Meta AI to ask questions, identify objects, translate text or edit pictures.

 In December 2024, WhatsApp introduced a reverse image search feature, allowing users to verify image authenticity directly within the app using Google Search.

+Parent-managed accounts

+In March 2026, WhatsApp introduced parent-managed accounts, a feature designed to give parents more oversight of their children's activity on the platform.
+The system allows parents to monitor contacts, review group participation, and manage certain privacy settings through parental controls.
+The feature is intended to provide additional supervision options for younger users using the app.

 About

-In the recent update About feature can be set for a duration one hour to one week,users can also customize it.The Alpha numeric characters are limited to 50.
+In November 2025, WhatsApp announced that they would update their About feature, which allows users to add a short message to explain what they are doing.
+By default, it is set to disappear in 24 hours, but it can be set for a longer amount of time and can be restricted for viewing by other contacts in the Settings menu.
+According to WhatsApp, this update was made for the incoming Christmas period for users to inform their contacts on their activities during the holidays.
+Prior to the update, the feature was "largely hidden within the apps menus" and difficult to find, with the reason for updating being that WhatsApp wanted the feature to be used more often.
+Engadget called the revamped feature "WhatsApp’s version of an AIM away message" and likened it to Instagram's and Facebook's Notes.

+The rollout to mobile users began the week of the announcement.
+The updated feature also allows users to reply directly to a contact's About message by tapping on it within a chat.